PawelMBrzoska/Sandbox_city_generator/README.md

 The plan is to be able to generate entire worlds with this script.
 With: Continents->Countries->Domains->Towns
-For now we are in the towns scale ^^'
+For now we are in the Domains scale with space for towns customization

 ## Generating Towns

-For now generating towns is semi-autmoatic and need a innitial input and further optimization.
+For now generating towns is semi-automatic and need a initial input and further optimization.

 # Rules and assumptions